MystPhysX/DST-Miner/README.md

 Ideas:
 - Uses moles as fuel. (lol)
     - That is a funny idea but also an interesting one!
-What if it is fueled with regular burnable but a mole would immediatly fill it at max (or a much higher value than regular burnables) ?
+What if it is fueled with regular burnable but a mole would immediatly fill it at max (or a much higher value than regular burnables)?
-- Make so that the mining machine can jam.
-In this case you would use a
-- New item : the wrench.
-Repair the jammed machine.
-It could have further later if we decide to add more stuffs (and I could use it with my sentry mod to repair it :-))
+      - Mole lasts 2 days then (32 segments).
+- 2 wrenches.
+1st is a basic wrench requiring vanilla items to craft.
+Unjams the machine once.
+Advanced wrench requires iron ore and unjams the machine 5(?) times.

 Approved Ideas:
 - Mines stone randomly at a random interval?
-E.g every segment (8 segments per day) a function runs with a chance of success (60-75%?).
+E.g every segment (16 segments per day) a function runs with a chance of success (60-75%?).
 If the function suceeds then it has a chance of "digging up" any item from the list below.
+- Above function has a chance to "jam" the miner if successful.
+Uses a wrench (new item) to unjam.
 - The chance of an item getting "dug up" depends on the biome in which the miner is placed.
 - Miner spits item into chest.